martinmcconnell/fyp-doc/notes.md

 - Ensuring that the dApp follows best practices for smart contract development, such as properly handling errors and exceptions, implementing access controls, and using safe math functions.

 These are just some potential requirements that may be important to consider when developing a dApp for a scientific journal project.
-Depending on the specific goals and needs of your project, there may be other requirements that are important to consider..
+Depending on the specific goals and needs of the project, there may be other requirements that are important to consider.
+Finally, a consideration that may be required is the dividing and refactoring of the single monolithic contract into subcontracts, where each action will be it's own seperate contract though the gas cost of this level of abstration may make the endeavour inefficient, this requires much further development and testing.

+OpenZeppelin was underutilised in the generation of the smart-contract and may be used in the approach from here on, It is a library of smart contracts that have been well tested and includes the most used implementations of ERC standards.

 # Conclusion